KAIRO

 I rarely do this because it rarely happens, but something about KAIRO keeps drawing me back.
 I finally broke down and bought the DVD.
 I've watched it many times over.

-It still as slow as ever, still wastes too much time visually "hand-holding" long past the point of "Come on!", but the story is intriguing, the characters sympathetic, and the harrowing weight that the ending brings is true Horror.
+It is still as slow as ever, still wastes too much time visually "hand-holding" long past the point of "Come on!", but the story is intriguing, the characters sympathetic, and the harrowing weight that the ending brings is true Horror.

 KAIRO needs nothing added, only careful, judicious editing.